slebed/KingShroud/docs/shrouds/kings_shroud.md

 There is a back cover that will snap into place to seal the wires in.
 There is a small opening for the wires to go out to a connector.

 #### Disclaimer
 The names Voron, Stealthburner, EVA and Queen shroud are owned by their respective parties.
+This design is under the same license as EVA 2.4 which is [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

 > **Warning:** This is a BETA release!
 The stl files are getting updated often.
 Please refer to the changelog.
 These instructions are not complete!

+If you want to contact me I'm **slebed#1717** on the [Unofficial Rat Rig Discord Server](https://discord.gg/D62e8XNeYa)

+#### Attributions
+This wouldn't have been possible without the amazing work done by Paweł Kucmus and his [EVA Carriage Standard](https://main.eva-3d.page/).
+Please consider donating to his [Paypal.me](https://www.paypal.me/pkucmus).

 ![Stephen's King Shroud](assets/kingshroud_177_cad_sm.jpg)